-- Circle time- children participate in their key person groups. - Parent meetings before the children start school. - Parental workshops, involving both the parents, staff and children.

-• The 'Buddy' Scheme, whereby a year 5 pupil is assigned to a Foundation Stage 2 pupil on their start to school and is there to assist them during playtimes and dinnertimes, or on any whole school outing.
+- Circle time- children participate in their key person groups. - Collaborative working on class activities. - Parent meetings before the children start school. - Parental workshops, involving both the parents, staff and children. - The 'Buddy' Scheme, whereby a year 5 pupil is assigned to a Foundation Stage 2 pupil on their start to school and is there to assist them during playtimes and dinnertimes, or on any whole school outing.
 The Year 5 buddies produce a letter for them, write a small book and support them at certain times of the year, to produce seasonal craft.
 There are also opportunities throughout the year to read to their buddy and to be read to.

 We have good links with Gayton Pre-School.
-Regular meetings and visits are undertaken by the EYFS teacher and teaching assistant.
+Regular meetings and visits are undertaken by the EYFS teacher.
 The EYFS teacher meets with the staff to discuss new intake children.
-Staff and children from the Pre-School are invited to school events (Christmas productions, sing along, sports day etc.).
-The children who will be starting school from the Pre school setting, come over in small groups during the Summer term into the Foundation Stage 2 classroom, to familiarise themselves with the new environment.